almostearthling/whenever/README.md

 An important thing to notice is that configuration errors will cause **whenever** to abort, by issuing a very brief message on the console.

+To exit from **whenever** (when running as a CLI program from an interactive shell) che usual _Ctrl+C_ key combination can be used.
+This will however wait for all currently running activities, be it condition checks or tasks, to finish.
+In order to force **whenever** to exit abruptly, either a [command](#input-commands) must be used or it must be explicitly killed.

 ## Configuration